St Mewan CP School -

 Religious Education is taught throughout the school in such a way as to reflect the overall aims, values and philosophy of the school.
 It plays an important role along with other curriculum areas, particularly PSHE, in promoting social awareness and understanding in our children.
 We encourage our pupils to ask questions about the world and to reflect on their own beliefs, values and experiences.
 We teach appropriate vocabulary to aid this process.
 We include and promote British values, ensuring that children are aware of their rights and responsibilities as UK citizens.
 Our curriculum is designed to encourage creativity, imagination, enquiry, debate, discussion and independence.

-We follow the National Curriculum through Discovery RE.
-It has been agreed that having taken into account the requirements and guidelines presented in the Local Agreed Syllabus, the following religions have been selected for study through Discovery RE:
+We follow the National Curriculum through PlanBee.
+It has been agreed that having taken into account the requirements and guidelines presented in the Local Agreed Syllabus, the following religions have been selected for study through PlanBee:

-- KS2 – Year 3 – Christianity and Hinduism is studied
+· KS2 – Year 3 – Judaism, Christianity, Hinduism and Islam is studied

-Year 4 – Christianity and Buddhism is studied
+Year 4 – Christianity, Sikhism, Hinduism and Buddhism is studied

-Year 5 – Christianity and Sikhism is studied
+Year 5 – Christianity, Islam, Judaism and Buddhism is studied

-Year 6 – Christianity and Islam is studied
+Year 6 – Christianity, Hinduism, Islam and Sikhism is studied

 There are no presumptions made as to the religious background and beliefs and values of the children and the staff.
 We value the religious background of all members of the school community and hope that this will encourage individuals to share their own experiences with others freely.
 The teaching of RE is fully inclusive.
 All religions and their communities are treated with respect and sensitivity.
-We are extremely lucky that members of the local church enhance our teaching about Christianity via Open the Book assemblies along with Harvest, Christmas and Easter celebrations at St Mewan Church for the Infants.
+Before Covid, we had members of the local church enhance our teaching about Christianity via Open the Book assemblies along with Harvest, Christmas and Easter celebrations at St Mewan Church for the Infants.
 Upper Juniors have the opportunity to gain a greater understanding of Christmas and Easter via the Christmas and Easter Experiences held at the church.
+Post Covid, we are now starting to build links again with the local church for key celebrations.

 We acknowledge that each religion studied can contribute to the education of all our pupils.
 We promote teaching in Religious Education that stresses open enquiry and first hand experiences wherever possible for both staff and children.